mozilla-metrics/akela/README.md

 ### License ###
 All aspects of this software written in Java are distributed under Apache Software License 2.0.
-All aspects of this software written in Python are distributed under the [Mozilla Public License](http://www.mozilla.org/MPL/) MPL/LGPL/GPL tri-license.

 ### Contributors ###